samervin/blog.samerv.in/_posts/blog/2015-01-01-college-football-playoffs.md

 I did, and do still, want Oregon to win the national championship.
 I think this is okay.
 Scott Frost, former Nebraska QB, is doing a great job calling plays for their crazy quick offense.
 Oregon has been good for several years but the school doesn't have a national title.
 And everyone and their mother wanted FSU to lose, except of course direct FSU fans.
 So this game is positive for most.

 I like that FSU didn't just get beat.
-They got whalloped.
+They got walloped.
 Pick an intimidating verb and you're probably correct.
 That's how the game went down.
 I'm not saying FSU didn't deserve to make the playoff -- they did -- but they didn't deserve to be in the final game, and now hopefully can focus on the intangibles surrounding their program, and players, and players' actions, in the off-season.

 **4-Ohio State defeats 1-Alabama, 42-35.**